Out of all the options for dress-up days at school, School Spirit Day seems like an easy one to pull off.

 I can’t even think of a school that uses pink for one of its colors.
 Our current school’s colors are red and black.
 They’re popular colors… just not pink.

 So, the last time we had School Spirit Day, I got out the craft supplies instead of making an emergency trip to the store for new clothes.
-Now, we have these awesome School Spirit Washer Necklaces to wear.
+Now, we have an awesome School Spirit Washer Necklace to wear.

 Note: We went to our local hardware store for the washers.
 They often sell them in bins and you can buy them one at a time.
 Pick out the size you prefer.